leandromoreira/digital_video_introduction/README.md

 # Intro

 A gentle introduction to video technology, although it's aimed for software developers / engineering, we want to make it easy **for anyone to learn**.
-This idea was born during a mini workshop for newcomers to video technology.
+This idea was born during a [mini workshop for newcomers to video technology](https://docs.google.com/presentation/d/17Z31kEkl_NGJ0M66reqr9_uTG6tI5EDDVXpdPKVuIrs/edit#slide=id.p).

-The goal is to introduce some digital video subjects with a **simple text, visual element and practical examples**, where is possible, and make this knowledge available everywhere.
+The goal is to introduce some digital video subjects with a **simple text, visual element and practical examples**, when is possible, and make this knowledge available everywhere.
 Please, feel free to correct, suggest and improve it.

-There will be **hands-on** sections which requires you to have **docker installed** and this repo cloned.
+There will be **hands-on** sections which require you to have **docker installed** and this repository cloned.

 ```bash
 git clone https://github.com/leandromoreira/digital_video_introduction.git